Principles and practice of anaesthesia and pain management

 Do you struggle with…

-- Knowing common anaesthetic drugs and their side effects?
+- The desired effects of common anaesthetic drugs, and their side effects?

 - Managing a bumpy anaesthetic case?